MadStu/ZOC/README.md

 ## 1. Send 1000 coins to yourself.

 If you haven't done so already, install the windows wallet from https://github.com/zocteam/zeroonecoin/releases Create a new receive address and call it something like MN1.
+Although I like to call mine the name of my server so it's easier to track which VPS each MN is installed on.

 Then send 1000 ZOC coins to the address you just created.
 Make sure the address receives EXACTLY 1000 coins, so DO NOT tick the "Subtract fee from amount" option.
-We now need to wait for 15 confirmations of the transaction so we'll get on with the remote VPS install.
+We now need to *wait* for 15 confirmations of the transaction so we'll get on with the remote VPS install.

 ## 2. VPS

 Order a VPS.
 A VPS with 1GB RAM works great for me.
-I choose the Ubuntu 16.04 (server version without a desktop) operating system to install on although it would be easier to install on 14.04.
-I prefer 16.04 so that I can install other coin MN's on the same VPS.
+I choose the Ubuntu 16.04 (server version without a desktop) operating system to install on although it would be easier to install on 14.04 with other scripts which are available and can find on the Discord server here: https://discord.gg/JGBpp
+I prefer 16.04 so that I can install other coin MN's on the same VPS, and I also prefer to compile it myself which is what this script does.
+It takes longer but I only have to do it once.
 A tried and tested place to get a VPS is from: https://goo.gl/hv2Hfc